Integrating RIBA Workflows with Client Collaboration Platforms

 Clients don’t need every detail; they need clarity at decision points.
 Tailor dashboards and reports to show progress, costs, and approvals tied to each RIBA stage.

-WorkflowMax connection: Customisable reporting makes it easy to present stage-specific updates, ensuring stakeholders have the right information at the right time.
+WorkflowMAX connection: Customisable reporting makes it easy to present stage-specific updates, guaranteeing stakeholders have the right information at the right time.

 A Practical Scenario: From Concept to Technical Design